ENSCMA2/enscma2.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-My name is Karina, and I am a PhD student at the Carnegie Mellon University Language Technologies Institute!
+My name is Karina, and I am a PhD student at the Carnegie Mellon University Language Technologies Institute, supported by a National Science Foundation Graduate Research Fellowship!
 My main academic interest is in **natural language processing/computational linguistics**.

 I am specifically interested in:
 - constructing evaluation metrics and benchmark datasets to make large language models more understandable (e.g. what linguistic information are they really capturing, what latent biases do they have, why does model x perform better than model y on task z)